Jaimeloeuf/SS/README.md

 ## Language design goals
-- Read more about the language's spec and design goals in the [specs](./spec.md)
+- Read the language's specification and design goals in [here](./spec.md)
 - See the [syntatic grammar definition in BNF](./syntatic%20grammar.bnf)

 Core tenets: